prrvchr/OAuth2OOo/README.md

 - All data needed for OAuth2 authorization code flow management is now stored in LibreOffice configuration file [Options.xcu][127].
 - It is now possible to have an OAuth2 redirect uri (ie: `redirect_uri`) in https mode as required by some third party APIs, using Github's SSL certificate and JavaScript, see the file [OAuth2Redirect.md][128].
 - The TCP/IP port allowing the reception of the GAFA authorization code is now chosen randomly among the free ports (ie: no more conflict problems).
+- It is possible to build the extension archive (ie: the oxt file) with the [Apache Ant][129] utility and the [build.xml][130] script file.
+- The extension will refuse to install under OpenOffice regardless of version or LibreOffice other than 7.x or higher.
+- OAuth2 data flow management using authorization code copy has been removed.
+Only receiving the authorization code via HTTP is now supported.
+- Two methods have been added to the [XOAuth2Service.idl interface][55]:
+  - `isRegisteredUrl` to know if a URL is registered in the OAuth2 configuration.
+  - `getTokenWithParameters` to obtain an OAuth2 token in the format given by the parameters.

 ### What remains to be done for version 1.4.0: